mikebots/mikes-db/README.md

     client.on('CONNECTION_CREATE', async(connection, uri) => {
         client.logger.log('CONNECTION_CREATE', `Successfully connected to the database using ${uri}!`);

         //setting data.
-Note: you do not need to set data in tis event.
+Note: you do not need to set data in this event.
 You just need to make sure you are connected

         let users = [
             {